pagotti/dasladen/README.md

 - Compact files into .zip file
 - Upload a file
-- Execute a Python scripts
+- Execute a Python script
-- Execute a SQL commands
+- Execute a SQL command

+The tasks are configured in a `.json` file that supports a sequence of tasks that will be executed in configured order.
+Details of how to configure tasks will be in Wiki pages.

 The basic steps to use DasLaden is: